nexiality/documentation/release/nexial-core-v3.9.changelog.md

 ### [System Variables](../systemvars)
 - [`nexial.desktop.simulateClick`](../systemvars/index.html#nexial.desktop.simulateClick): **NEW** System variable to
   support "simulated" click which might provides more stability in automation.
+- [`nexial.screenshotEnabled`](../systemvars/index.html#nexial.screenshotEnabled): **NEW** System variable to
+  enable/disable screen capturing across an entire execution.
+By default, this is set to `true`.
+Setting it `false` will disable screen capturing for all steps and the "screenshot"-related commands.

 ### [base commands](../commands/base)